 Here is what you pay to go beyond Japan:

-You’ll have to call AAdvantage® on 1-800-882-8880.
-Since the flight can’t be booked online you won’t have to pay the phone booking fees.
+If you want to book these flights on Japan Airlines, you’ll have to call AAdvantage customer service at 800-882-8880.
+Since the flight can’t be booked online, you won’t have to pay the phone booking fee.

 JAL first- and business-class seats are coveted by elite travelers for good reason.
 The airline’s first-class suite is among the most private in the world.
 While not fully enclosed, it does have a retractable privacy partition.

 The suite features wood grained furnishings with a storage compartment and power for your laptop.
 The seat becomes a full bed with your choice of hard or soft pillows.
 The MAGIC in-flight entertainment system comes with Bose noise-canceling headphones so you can enjoy movies, videos, audio programming and games.